– a sandy shore.

 A wonderful two centre trip combining a safari in South Africa's Kruger with the sandy white beaches of Vilanculos.

-A luxury fly-in combining Tanzania's wild Selous and the white beaches of Zanzibar.
+A luxury fly-in combining Tanzania's wild Nyerere with the white beaches of Zanzibar.

 Wonderful luxury getaway combining the Masai Mara with the Seychelles.